oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 All local accesses must be (directly or indirectly) nested within the operation that created the local.

 `LoadLocal` and `StoreLocal` are the preferred way to access locals because they are efficient and can be quickened to [avoid boxing](Optimization.md#boxing-elimination).
-You can also access locals using [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetter.java), [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetterRange.java), or various helper methods on the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java).
+You can also access locals using [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetter.java), [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetterRange.java), or the various helper methods on the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java).

+Local reads/writes should always use these abstractions; **you should not directly read from or write to the frame**.

 It is undefined behaviour to load a local before a value is stored into it.